Channel Partner GTM Strategy for B2B Technology Companies

 Partner Relationship Management (PRM) Platform

-Popular PRM platforms include Impartner, Allbound, PartnerStack, Crossbeam (for ecosystem mapping), and Channeltivity.
-The right choice depends on your programme size, budget, and integration requirements with your existing CRM.
+Popular platforms include Impartner, Allbound, PartnerStack, Crossbeam (for ecosystem mapping), and Channeltivity.
+The right choice depends on programme size, budget, and integration with your CRM.

 CRM Integration